elotusteam/challenges/backend.md

 Write a server with 2 features:

-1. Authenticate, use [OAuth2](https://oauth.net/2/) standard protocol with OpenID Connect and JWT token
+1. Write a simple authentication using JWT token (with HS2256)

    - Register (just need username and password)
-   - Login (do not require ID token)
+   - Login
    - Revoke token by time

 > Please note: you do not need implement full features OAuth2, just follow our requirements